TheHive-Project/TheHiveDocs/installation/install-guide.md

 Put this file in an empty folder and run `docker-compose up`.
 TheHive is exposed on 9000/tcp port and Cortex on 9001/tcp.
 These ports can be changed by modifying the `docker-compose` file.

-You can specify a custom TheHive configuration file (`application.conf`) by adding the following lines in the `cortex` section of your docker-compose file:
+You can specify a custom TheHive configuration file (`application.conf`) by adding the following lines in the `thehive` section of your docker-compose file:

 ```
 volumes: